rozzy/soundklaut/README.md

 # Soundklaut

-Soundklaut is a simple soundcloud click generator / song play bot
+Soundklaut is a soundcloud click generator / song play bot.

+## How it works

+*This should be seen as a simple proof of concept*

+It boots up a phantomjs via capybara (poltergeist driver), visit the profile page and click twice on each play button.
+Once to start a song and once, with a little delay, to stop it.

 ## Dependencies